Discipline

 Sail Away in the Tate Modern's Turbine Hall (Hyperlink Festival, London, 2013) consisted of hundreds of small boats made from old paper currency, travel tickets and maps, forming a large flotilla that snaked along the floor of this voluminous space.
 The used money notes had been handled by many thousands of people over their life spans and the scratches, pen marks and rubbed away textures all contributed to the piece's sense of collective social history.
 During the exhibition 800 people came and made and added their boats to the flotilla.

-Flood (York 2010) was made from four tons of recycled computer components that were arranged in a huge cascading conical shape inside the alter area of St Mary's, a de-consecrated 13th century church in York.
+Flood (York 2010) was made from four tons of recycled computer components that were arranged in a huge cascading conical shape inside the altar area of St Mary's, a de-consecrated 13th century church in York.
 The computers were dissected and their innards were exposed revealing the underbelly of the machines we take for granted; an autopsy of our consumer society.
-An important element in the large scale installations is that the materials are often borrowed to make the work and returned to the recycling company/ sponsor once the exhibition has ended.
+An important element in the large scale installations is that the materials are often borrowed to make the work and returned to the recycling company/sponsor once the exhibition has ended thus forming a circular economy.
 Susan chose these everyday 'commodity' materials because they contain 'stains of existence' and act as ready-made signifiers, which I sculpt and interweave in ways that delicately reveal their obscured politics, environmental harm and hidden beauty.

-Susan is best known for her site-specific installations and dress sculptures that have been exhibited widely, including; Tropenmuseum, Amsterdam (2020 & 2022-), the Museum of London (2021-2022), Warrington Museum and Art Gallery (2020/21), Aspex Gallery Portsmouth (2018), the Royal Shakespeare Company (2015), TATE Modern (2013), the Katonah Museum of Art, New York (2012), the Victoria and Albert Museum, London (2010, 2005, 2001) and her work is held in international collections including; the University of Bedfordshire, Black Rock Investments (Courtesy of Tag Fine Arts), Yale Centre for British Art, USA, the National Army Museum, London, The House of European History Brussels and the Stichting Museum van Wereldculturen & Tropenmuseum Amsterdam, NL.
-She has also taught extensively and taken part in residencies and projects in Europe, America, Australia and Asia.
+Susan's work has been exhibited widely, including; Ashmolean Museum Oxford (2024-25), Tropenmuseum, Amsterdam (2020 & 2022-), the Museum of London (2021-2022), Warrington Museum and Art Gallery (2020-21), Aspex Gallery Portsmouth (2018), the Royal Shakespeare Company (2015), TATE Modern (2013), Katonah Museum of Art, New York (2012), the Victoria and Albert Museum, London (2010, 2005, 2001).
+Her work is held in international collections including; the University of Bedfordshire, Black Rock Investments (Courtesy of Tag Fine Arts), Yale Centre for British Art, USA, the National Army Museum, London, The House of European History Brussels and the Stichting Museum van Wereldculturen & Tropenmuseum Amsterdam, NL.
+She has taught extensively and taken part in residencies and projects in Europe, America, Australia and Asia.
 As well as working with Patrick Heide Contemporary Art, Susan is supported by The Artists Agency.
-She gained an MA in sculpture from the Royal College of Art in 1993 and lives and works in London England and Provence, France.
+She gained an MA in sculpture from the Royal College of Art in 1993 and lives and works in London, England.